JustinTulloss/caffeinated-simpleton/_posts/2009-05-13-exploring-memcmp.markdown

     a captcha plugin for my comment form?
 I'm using the same blog platform as yours and I'm having trouble finding one?
 Thanks a lot!
 - id: 8893
-  author: !binary |-
+  author: tiwzamor
-    dGl3emFtb3I=
-  author_email: !binary |-
+  author_email: tjbb57@aol.com
-    dGpiYjU3QGFvbC5jb20=
-  author_url: !binary ""
+  author_url: ''
-  date: !binary |-
-    MjAxMi0xMC0yMyAxNzoyMjoxNCAtMDcwMA==
-  date_gmt: !binary |-
-    MjAxMi0xMC0yNCAwMToyMjoxNCAtMDcwMA==
+  date: '2012-10-23 17:22:14 -0700'
+  date_gmt: '2012-10-24 01:22:14 -0700'
-  content: !
-"If you include someone that you penury to help because you bear like
+  content: "If you include someone that you penury to help because you bear like they
-    they are lacking in the fashion department then here is your number sole resources.
+    are lacking in the fashion department then here is your number sole resources.
     This article can help you acknowledge out how to relieve someone else you be versed on figuring out how to rectify on their fashion sense. \r\n \r\nEven in spite of something is all the fad in fashion at the moment, do not wear it if it does